-Revision 18-1; Effective March 1, 2018
+Revision 18-2; Effective September 3, 2018

 Requests from Supplemental Security Income (SSI) or other full Medicaid program recipients must be assigned immediately.
-The Program Support Unit (PSU) must use the Community Services Interest List (CSIL) as a tracking system for full Medicaid recipients who are not SSI eligible, as well as non-Medicaid individuals who have expressed interest in the STAR+PLUS Home and Community Based Services (HCBS) program.
-CSIL will record the date and time of the expressed interest.
-If the individual is first on the list and the service delivery area is releasing names from the interest list, the PSU may immediately release and assign the individual to the appropriate PSU staff.
+Program Support Unit (PSU) staff must use the Community Services Interest List (CSIL) database to track full Medicaid recipients who are not SSI eligible, as well as non-Medicaid individuals who have expressed interest in the STAR+PLUS Home and Community Based Services (HCBS) program.
+Interest List Management (ILM) Unit staff will record the date and time of the expressed interest.
+If the individual is first on the list and the service area (SA) is releasing names from the interest list, ILM staff may immediately release and assign the individual to the appropriate PSU staff.

-PSU staff must also use CSIL as a tracking system for nursing facility (NF) residents who are not SSI eligible and express an interest in the STAR+PLUS HCBS program.
+PSU staff must also use CSIL database to track nursing facility (NF) residents who are not SSI eligible and express an interest in the STAR+PLUS HCBS program.
 When PSU staff receive the request for community transition to the STAR+PLUS HCBS program, PSU staff will check CSIL to see if the NF resident is already on the STAR+PLUS HCBS program interest list.
 If not, and the individual is not SSI eligible, PSU staff will add and immediately release the individual from the STAR+PLUS HCBS program interest list.

 PSU staff manage activities related to the STAR+PLUS HCBS program interest list, including: